Dynamic Priors in Bayesian Optimization for Hyperparameter Optimization: Theoretical Analysis

-\paragraph{Almost Sure Convergence of \tool} We analyze the asymptotic behavior of \tool given assumptions on objective function regularity, finiteness and vanishing influence of priors, introduced formally in Appendix~\ref{apx:proofs}, allowing priors to be selected dynamically and to vary in quality over time.
+We analyze the asymptotic behavior of \tool given assumptions on objective function regularity, finiteness, and vanishing influence of priors, introduced formally in Appendix~\ref{app:proofs}.
+This allows priors to be selected dynamically and to vary in quality.